Who is most at risk for domestic violence?

 - Fear of job loss

-- Sudden appearance of gifts (such as flowers) after an apparent dispute between the couple
+- The sudden appearance of gifts (such as flowers) after an apparent dispute between the couple

 - Using drugs and/or alcohol to cope